ozhi/tetris-ai/README.md

 ## Running

-* Graphical user interface: `go run main.go`
+* With GUI: `go run main.go`

   ![screenshot-gui.png](screenshot-gui.png)

-  You can watch as the AI plays and count number of lines cleared and tetrominoes dropped.
+  You can watch as the AI plays and counts the number of lines cleared and tetrominoes dropped.

   Press `A` to toggle automatic dropping of tetrominoes and `<space>` to drop next tetromino in manual mode.

-* Command-line interface: `go run main.go -cli`
+* With command-line interface: `go run main.go -cli`

   ![screenshot-cli.png](screenshot-cli.png)

-  You can watch as the AI plays and count the number of lines cleared.

 ## Documentation